Quansight/Quansight-website/apps/labs/posts/dataframe-group-by.md

 Polars' syntax enables users to cleanly express non-elementary aggregations.

 pandas is a wonderful tool which solves a lot of real problems for a lot of real people.
-However, by insisting on copying its API, the dataframe landscape is stunting its own potential.
+However, when new dataframe libraries insist on copying its API, they are stunting their own potential.
 If an API doesn't allow for an operation to be expressed and users end up using `apply` with custom Python lambda functions, then no amount of acceleration is going to make up for that.